 Look Out for Latex

-If you have a tendency to toss and turn at night, a latex mattress makes it much easier to shuffle around in comparison to its memory foam counterpart.
+If you tend to toss and turn at night, a latex mattress makes it much easier to shuffle around in comparison to its memory foam counterpart.

 Choosing a Mattress Topper for Hip Pain

-While a firm mattress is an extremely effective way to help your hip pain, if you’re looking to add an extra layer of comfort or support then a mattress topper can be a great sleep substratum.
+While a firm mattress is an extremely effective way to help your hip pain, if you’re looking to add an extra layer of comfort or support then a mattress topper can be a great middle-ground - and can provide a perfect foundation.

 It can also effortlessly lengthen the life cycle of your mattress.
-So, if you know your mattress is on the way out or isn’t quite meeting your comfort needs, a mattress topper is an inexpensive compromise.
+So, if you know your mattress is on the way out or isn’t quite meeting your comfort needs, or feel your mattress is causing hip pain, a mattress topper is an inexpensive compromise.
+If you can’t quite afford a full mattress replacement, pop a topper across it and you might just find all of the extra support you need.

 Top Tips for Sleeping with Hip Pain